-New technologies are profoundly changing industrial production, giving rise to “the factory of the future.”
+New technology in manufacturing process is profoundly changing industrial production, giving rise to “the factory of the future.”
 Augmented reality, 3D Printing, Robotics, Wearables and the widespread applications of Blockchain technology are digitally transforming factories and manufacturing plants.
 It has ushered a new era of growth, with the industry projected to expand 7x faster than its best record in the 1990s.

 The so-called Fourth Industrial Revolution is here and the confluence of technology is making a remarkable and bold impact on how factories operate.